Pirate's Booty

-Pirate's Booty is a puffed rice and corn snack food developed and produced in 1987 by Robert Ehrlich.
+Pirate's Booty is a puffed corn and rice snack food developed and produced in 1987 by Robert Ehrlich.
 B&G Foods acquired Robert's American Gourmet Food in June 2013.
+In 2018, B&G Foods sold the brands to The Hershey Company.

 Ehrlich would often watch people purchasing cheese puffs in a local supermarket.
 The snack, Ehrlich explained, did not have "any real cheese in them... most of the ingredients you couldn't even pronounce."
-Ehrlich then went on to found a snack brand called Vegan Rob's, which makes cheese puffs with no cheese in them.
+Ehrlich then went on to found a snack brand known as Vegan Rob's, which makes cheese puffs with no cheese in them.

+Ingredients

-The snack is made with corn meal, rice and cheddar cheese.
+The snack is made with corn meal, rice, and cheddar cheese.

+Owner

 Pirate Brands is owned and operated by Amplify Snack Brands, a Hershey company.

-Product recall
+Recall

 On June 29, 2007, Robert's American Gourmet recalled their Veggie Booty brand snack food due to salmonella contamination.